tushar-sharma/tushar-sharma.github.io/_posts/2013-11-06-why-i-never-close-emacs.md

 #### Conclusion

-Emacs is not meant to be a **all-in-one** substitue for all softwares.
+Emacs is not meant to be an **all-in-one** substitute for all softwares.
 Of course certain softwares are better at doing specific tasks.
 Emacs wins over the fact that I rarely needs to close it.
 One can easily customize and extend emacs using elisp, a dialect of lisp.
 If you're convinced of the power of emacs, let me welcome you to the [Church of Emacs].
-If not, let's part ways with an old joke, "*The Emacs opearting system needs a better editor*".
+If not, let's part ways with an old joke, "*The Emacs operaating system needs a better editor*".

 <nav class="pagination clear" style="padding-bottom:20px;">
 {% if page.previous.url %} <a class="prev-item" href="{{page.previous.url}}" title="Previous Post: {{page.previous.title}}">&larr;Previous</a>   {% endif %}  {% if page.next.url %}<a class="next-item" href="{{page.next.url}}" title="Next Post: {{page.next.title}}">Next&rarr;</a> 	{% endif %}